-Pinterest has some technical requirements for videos.
+Pinterest has some technical requirements for organic and promoted videos.
 In order to upload, your video will need to be:

 Almost all phone video recordings and exports from DSLR cameras satisfy these requirements, so from Android to iPhone to fancy camera, your video should be ready to go.

 Once your video is ready, it’s SUPER easy to get your pin uploaded!

 Start by logging into your Pinterest account and clicking on ‘Create’ in the top left hand corner.
 Select ‘Create Pin’

 Then you can just drop and drop the video you want to upload on the left side of the template.

 Once the video is finished uploading, you can select a frame you would like to use as the cover image.
 You also have the option of uploading another image, but the image will need to be the same dimension as the video.